 I’d always had small side businesses

 My layoff meant I could devote 100% of my time to creating new and larger businesses.
 And it was in those new businesses I learned my research skills and my obsession with asking questions was a real asset.

 Working so many years in a university research institute, I look at things differently.

-When I come into a business as a consultant, these patterns become obvious to me and I ask one of my favorite questions: “Why is it like that?”
+As a consultant, these patterns are obvious to me and I ask one of my favorite questions: “Why is it like that?”

 And it’s in answering that question that hidden opportunities are discovered.

 Suddenly, new solutions to reduce churn become obvious.